rohits2/UIUC-API/README.rst

 Advanced features
 -----------------
+If ::uiucapi.aioquery
-If aioquery is used instead of query, all of the methods are async coroutines, allowing for efficient querying.
+is used instead of query, the get_course and get_section methods provided will be non-blocking coroutines instead of blocking methods.